mbeam87/ruby-bandwidth-example/README.md

 Run `heroku create` to create new app on Heroku and link it with current project.

-Change option `domain` in options.yml by assigned by Heroku value (something like XXXX-XXXXX-XXXX.heroku.com).
+Change option `domain` (or `base_url` for TranscriptionApp)  in options.yml by assigned by Heroku value (something like XXXX-XXXXX-XXXX.heroku.com).
 Commit your changes by `git commit -a`.

 Run `git push heroku master` to deploy this project.